Interacting R\'enyi holographic dark energy with parametrization on the interaction term: Cosmological behaviour of the interacting RHDE

-In model II, q the deceleration parameter is plotted as function z in fig. 5 by considering three different values of model parameter $\delta $.
-It also shows that q goes towards south from from positive to negative region which depicts the transition of the Universe from early decelerated phase to present accelerating phase.
-Presently model II is more inflating in comparison to model I. Fig. 6 shows the evaluation of of the EoS parameter $\omega $ versus redshift z for model II.
-Which depicts that EoS parameter $\omega $ varies from the quintessence era $\omega > -1$ to the phantom era $\omega <-1$ as time increases.
-Model II always lies in phantom era $\omega < -1$ once it crosses the phantom divided line $\omega = -1$.
-From fig. 7 and fig. 8, we observe that behaviour of square of the sound speed parameter $v_s^2$ in RHDE model (II) versus red shift $z$ and energy density parameter $\Omega _D$ in RHDE model (II) versus red shift $z$ for different values of model parameter $\delta$ in flat FRW Universe for $\alpha _1$ =0.327965, $\alpha _2$ = -0.40317, r = 0.445 and $H_0$ = 70 is same as of model I.
+In model II, the deceleration parameter ($q$) is plotted as a function of $z$ in Figs. 5(a), 5(b) and 5(c) by considering different values of the parameter $\alpha _1$, $\alpha _2$ and $\delta $.
+It also shows that $q$ goes towards negative from the positive region which depicts the transition of the Universe from early decelerated phase to present accelerating phase for all choices of $\alpha _1$, $\alpha _2$ and $\delta $ similar to the Model I.